ashanbrown/forbidigo/README.md

     forbidigo [flags...] patterns... -- packages...

 If no patterns are specified, the default pattern of `fmt\.Printf.*` is used to eliminate debug statememts.
+By default, functions (and whole files), that are identifies as Godoc examples (https://blog.golang.org/examples) are excluded from checking.

 A larger set of interesting patterns might include: